 Generally.
-No motor vehicle, bicycle or other vehicle of any description shall be driven, propelled, parked or left standing in any public park within the City, except upon, along and over the driveways, parkways and parking places constructed and established for that purpose by the Board of Parks and Recreation.
-No vehicle shall be driven at a speed in excess of 15 miles per hour in a public park within the City.
+No motor vehicle or other vehicle of any description shall be driven, propelled, parked or left standing in any public park within the City, except upon, along and over the driveways, parkways and parking places constructed and established for that purpose by the Parks and Recreation Commission.
+No vehicle shall be driven at a speed in excess of the posted speed limit in a public park within the City.

 No person shall stand or park any motor vehicle on the west side of the road which extends from Gas Avenue to Neahwa Place through Neahwa Park following the contour of the baseball park during any public function in the baseball park.